Rise to Success: Career Highlights of Gary Player

 In 1961, Gary Player led the U.S. based PGA Tour money list.

-In 1965, Gary Player completed the Career Grand Slam at the age of twenty-nine.
+In 1965, Gary Player completed the Grand Slam at the age of twenty-nine.

-In 1965, at the age of 29, Gary Player won the U.S. Open, becoming the only non-American to win all four majors in a career, achieving the Career Grand Slam.
-He was the youngest to achieve this feat at the time.
+In 1965, at the age of 29, Gary Player won the U.S. Open, becoming the first non-American to achieve a career Grand Slam.
+At the time, he was the youngest to do so.

-1969: Ranked second in McCormack's world golf rankings
+1969: Ranked second in Mark McCormack's world golf rankings

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.

-1970: Ranked second in McCormack's world golf rankings
+1970: Ranked second in Mark McCormack's world golf rankings

 In 1970, Gary Player was ranked second in Mark McCormack's world golf rankings.

-1972: Ranked second in McCormack's world golf rankings
+1972: Ranked second in Mark McCormack's world golf rankings

 In 1972, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1973, Gary Player held the record for most victories in the World Match Play Championship, with five wins.
+Gary Player held the record for most victories in the World Match Play Championship with five wins, from 1973 until 1991.

-In 1974, Gary Player became one of the few golfers in history to win two major championships in the same season.
+In 1974, Gary Player became one of the few golfers to win two major championships in the same season.

 1979: Lexington PGA Championship Shortened

-In 1979, the Lexington PGA Championship was shortened to 54 holes due to rain.
+In 1979, the Lexington PGA Championship was shortened to 54 holes because of rain.

 1981: End of Top Ten Ranking

-In 1981, Gary Player's streak of being in the top ten of Mark McCormack's world golf rankings ended, a streak that began in 1968.
+In 1981, Gary Player's run in the top ten of Mark McCormack's world golf rankings ended.

-In 1983, The Player Foundation was established by Marc Player.
+In 1983, The Player Foundation was established by Marc Player to provide education, nutrition, medical care, and athletic activities to disadvantaged children near Johannesburg, South Africa.

 1984: Second Place at PGA Championship

-In 1984, at the age of 48, Gary Player finished in second place at the PGA Championship.
+In 1984, at the age of 48, Gary Player nearly became the oldest major champion, finishing second at the PGA Championship.

 1989: GTE North Classic Shortened